 5. Canada has always been a compassionate country.
 This is apparent in the number of refugees the country accepts.
 Last year alone, the country took in 28,000 refugees, more than the U.S.

 6. Canada recognizes same-sex marriages, common-law marriages and common-law partnerships.

 The Canadian government has recognized that it needs immigrants to help support the economy.
 The most desirable provinces for immigration are BC, Ontario and Quebec.
 This means that despite other provinces and territories wanting and needing skilled labourers and a variety of other potential immigrants, the government has so far been unsuccessful in steering many immigrants to these regions.

 Canada is a country of immigrants, and the evolving culture of the country has its origins firmly rooted there.
 For the most part, immigrants are welcomed in Canada.
-For some newcomers, the transition process will be smooth.
+For some newcomers, the transition process is smooth.
 For others, that may not be the case.
 Many new immigrants seek out their own communities to start with before feeling comfortable and confident.
-Several cities have smaller pockets, like “Little India”, “Little Italy”, “Chinatown”, and so on.
+Several cities have smaller pockets, like “Little India,” “Little Italy,” “Chinatown,” and so on.
 The immigration consultant you choose to work with might be able to offer you the kind of help you may be looking for.

 Life is uncertain.
-No one knows exactly what the future holds.
-The economy may shift, jobs may be lost and hard times could appear just as quickly as opportunities.
-Those who are averse to taking risks, may not be the best candidates for immigration.
+No one knows what the future holds.
+The economy may shift, jobs may be lost, and hard times could appear just as quickly as opportunities.
+Those who are averse to taking risks may not be the best candidates for immigration.